openkruise/kruise/docs/tutorial/advanced-statefulset.md

 The Chart located in [this repo](https://github.com/cloudnativeapp/workshop/tree/master/kubecon2019china/charts/guestbook-kruise).

+Now the guestbook-kruise app has been installed!

+If you don't use helm, you need to install with YAML files as below.

 ## Install the Guestbook application with YAML files

 Below installs a redis cluster with 1 master 2 slaves